google_counter

 • Help in buying and forwarding of medicines

-• Communication with the clinic after treatment completion
+• Communication with the clinic after the completion of treatment

 • Control of invoices and return of unspent funds